cubesrepo/curaHealthCare/README.md

-**Hello**🖐 **Automated Testing for Curahealthcare Demo Website with Selenium (Pytest, POM, HTML Reports, Jenkins Pipeline)**
+**Hello**🖐 **Automated Testing for Curahealthcare Demo Website with Selenium (Pytest, Page Object Model(POM), Allure Reports, Jenkins Pipeline)**

-This project tests the functionalities of CuraHealthcare, including valid and invalid login attempts, viewing history, and managing appointments.
+This project automates the testing of Cura Healthcare Service, covering key features such as login, appointment booking, and viewing history.

+Instead of focusing only on the happy path, I also tested multiple edge cases to verify the system’s stability and reliability.
+These include:
+   - Logging in without a username or password
+   - Logging in with invalid credentials
+   - Booking an appointment without selecting a visit date
+   - Booking an appointment with a past date
+   - Viewing history when no appointments exist
 ___________________________________________

 🎯 **Pre-requisites:**